Speaking Truth to Power

 Deepthy: This has been a very interesting conversation, I have one final question — as we are emerging out of a pandemic, while wading through unprecedented humanitarian crises, do you see an overlapping and intersection of human rights defense with humanitarian interventions?

 Ambika: Yes, indeed.
 Traditionally, our definition of who are HRDs has been narrow, but I now see that broadening.
 Historically, there has been a hierarchy in rights-based activism too with civil and political rights being right up there on the top rung.
 However, we are increasingly seeing that socio-economic rights of people are intricately linked to civil and political rights, and not being able to exercise their socio-economic rights will restrict people’s ability to access and enjoy their civil and political rights.

 Covid-19 and the Afghanistan and Myanmar turmoil are humanitarian crises, but they have an indelible impact on human rights.
 I think UAF A&P has been very successful in identifying the interlinkages.
 It is important to look at crises and human rights defense from a social justice-based framework, where we also talk about economic justice.
 And I think UAF A&P is on the right track in that regard.

-‘Love, Care, and Rebellion’ is UAF A&P’s blog series that celebrates conversations with our outgoing board members and Founding Feministas.
+‘Love, Care, and Rebellion’ is UAF A&P’s blog series that celebrates conversations with our advisors, outgoing board members and Founding Feministas.